jds2001/livemedia/README.md

 The command to build these, once you have the kickstarts appropriately modified to point to local repos is:

-`livemedia-creator --project RHEL --releasever 8 --make-pxe-live --ks=pxe-rhel-minimized.ks --no-virt`
+`livemedia-creator --project RHEL --releasever 8 --make-pxe-live --ks=pxe-rhel-minimized.ks --no-virt --tmp=$(pwd)`

-and
+to make a bootable PXE image and

-` livemedia-creator --project RHEL --releasever 8 --make-iso --no-virt --ks=rhel-minimized.ks`
+`livemedia-creator --project RHEL --releasever 8 --make-iso --no-virt --ks=rhel-minimized.ks --tmp=$(pwd)A`

 to make a bootable ISO.
+Of course, replace the location of the tmpdir with whatever you like.